robstave/angular2-training/session-one/page3.md

   * https://medium.com/front-end-hacking/angular-2-a-quick-intro-about-template-syntax-121f9b160a64#.ai8sqmfub

-Lets modifiy our template to say.
+Lets modify our template to say.
 What we are doing here is adding more properties to be evaluated in the template for the view.

 ```html